trinsic-id/v2-sdk/docs/reference/services/credential-service.md

 If the credential is stored in a Trinsic cloud wallet, pass its `item_id`; otherwise, pass the raw JSON-LD credential via `document_json`.

-If `reveal_document_json` is passed, a proof will be generated for only the fields specified.
+1. If `reveal_document_json` is passed, a proof will be generated for only the fields specified.
+This is a JSON-LD frame.
+2. Rather than formulating a complete JSON-LD frame, you can instead provide a list of proof attributes to reveal, and the service will construct the JSON-LD proof frame internally
+3. If neither is provided, the entire proof will be returned.

 {{ proto_sample_start() }}
     === "Trinsic CLI"